 What causes it?

 Incorrect attachment is nearly always the cause of the problem.
+This is where your baby doesn’t latch on to the breast properly to feed.
 Without your baby being correctly attached, your nipple will get squashed and may get sore or damaged.
 In this short video, an Infant Feeding Advisor helps a mum overcome sore and cracked nipples by showing her how to correctly attach her baby to the breast.
 You can read our step-by-step guide to correct attachment here.

 What's the solution?